 Direct GHG emissions were mainly originated from fuel combustion by vehicles, and consumption of diesel oil/gasoline, petroleum gas and acetylene by operating facilities.
-The method of calculation was based on but not limited to the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard published by the World Resources Institute and the World Business Council for Sustainable Development, the How to Prepare an ESG Report - Appendix 2: Reporting Guidance on Environmental KPIs published by the Stock Exchange, and the Carbon Dioxide EPA Emission Factors 2023 published by the Environmental Protection Agency of Ireland.
+The method of calculation was based on but not limited to the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard published by the World Resources Institute and the World Business Council for Sustainable Development, and the How to Prepare an ESG Report - Appendix 2: Reporting Guidance on Environmental KPIs published by the Stock Exchange.

 Energy indirect GHG emissions were originated mainly from consumption of electricity purchased from external source.
-Regional grid emission factors used in the calculation were referenced to the values issued by the HK Electric Investments Sustainability Report 2022 published by HK Electric, the CLP's 2022 Sustainability Report published by CLP, and the Notice on the Management of Greenhouse Gas Emissions Reporting for Power Generation Enterprises from 2023 to 2025 published by The Ministry of Environment Protection and Natural Resources of the PRC.
+Regional grid emission factors used in the calculation were referenced to the values issued by the HK Electric Investments Sustainability Report 2023 published by HK Electric, the CLP's 2023 Sustainability Report published by CLP.

-Global Warming Potential (GWP) adopted in this GHG calculation was based on the values disclosed in the Fifth Assessment Report (AR5) of Intergovernmental Panel on Climate Change (IPCC).
+Global Warming Potential (GWP) adopted in this GHG calculation was based on the values disclosed in the Sixth Assessment Report (AR6) of Intergovernmental Panel on Climate Change (IPCC).

 The calculation of intensity was based on the monthly average number of persons under direct employment, which did not include those employees who were recruited to work at the Group's operating regions in the form of labour subcontracting.
-During the Year 2023, the average number of persons under direct employment of the Group was 448 (Year 2022: 92).
+During the Year 2024, the average number of persons under direct employment of the Group was 612 (Year 2023: 448).
 Such data were also used to calculate other intensity data.

-The Group formulated a target to reduce paper-based waste in the office during the Year 2022.
+The Group formulated a target to reduce paper-based waste in the office during the Year 2023.
 This is an ongoing target.
-After due and careful consideration, the Group planned to continue to implement this target during the Year 2023.
+After due and careful consideration, the Group planned to continue to implement this target during the Year 2024.
 We have taken the following measures to achieve such target: